Vodafone

-As of January 2025, Vodafone owns and operates networks in 21 countries, with partner networks in 47 further countries.
-Its Vodafone Global Enterprise division provides telecommunications and IT services to corporate clients in 150 countries.
+As of January 2025, Vodafone owns and operates networks in 15 countries, with partner networks in 46 further countries.

 Vodafone has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-The company has a secondary listing on Nasdaq.
+The company has a secondary listing on the NASDAQ as American depositary receipts (ADRs).

 Name

 The name Vodafone comes from voice data fone (the latter a sensational spelling of "phone"), chosen by the company to "reflect the provision of voice and data services over mobile phones".

 History

-The evolution of Vodafone started in 1981 with the establishment of the Racal Strategic Radio Ltd subsidiary of Racal Electronics, the UK's largest maker of military radio technology, which formed a joint venture with Millicom called 'Racal', which evolved into the present Vodafone.